 Uses in Home Appliances

 Most of the electric appliances used in the home use electromagnetism as the basic working principle.
-Some electromagnet uses in the home includes electric fan, electric doorbell, induction cooker, magnetic locks, etc. In an electric fan, the electromagnetic induction keeps the motor rotating on and on making the blade of the fan to rotate.
+Some electromagnet uses in the home include an electric fan, electric doorbell, induction cooker, magnetic locks, etc. In an electric fan, the electromagnetic induction keeps the motor rotating on and on making the blade of the fan to rotate.
 Also in an electric doorbell when the button is pressed, due to the electromagnetic forces the coil gets energized and the bell sounds.

 Uses in Medical Field

 The uses of electromagnets are also seen in the medical field.
-MRI scan which is short for Magnetic Resonance Imaging is a device which uses electromagnets.
+MRI scan which is short for Magnetic Resonance Imaging is a device that uses electromagnets.
 The device can scan all the tiny details in the human body with the help of electromagnetism.

 Uses in Memory Storage Devices and Computer Hardware